SteffenBlake/pixxel-nvim/README.md

 **Step 7:** `ollama serve` (this might error saying the port is already in use, thats fine it means ollama is just already running)
 **Step 8:** if you open up a fresh instance of neovim, the autocomplete should start showing up while in edit mode!
 **Step 9:** feel free to configure `llm-config.lua` as needed if you want to lower/increase memory usage.

+# Keybinds

+Keybinds are setup (aside from the handful that need to work in insert mode) to follow three steps to their chords.
+1. `<leader>`, which is by default set to be Spacebar
+2. Category key, which is a key for each category of commands.
+3. Command key, which is the final key for the actual command itself.

+For example, for the command "Format" below, the chord would be:
+* `<Spacebar>rf` for Leader -> [R]efactor -> [F]ormat

+## [C]onsole
+### (Normal Mode) [E]xecute current line
+### (Visual Mode) [E]xecute current selection
+For both of the above, requires tmux to be installed and neovim to be running inside a tmux session.

+Will open up a new tmux panel (if one hasnt been opened yet) and pipe the current line (normal mode) or selected text (visual mode) into the tmux panel, executing it.

+## [D]ebug
+This section deals with all keybinds for interacting with the debugger
+### Toggle [B]reakpoint
+Toggles a breakpoint being set on the given line for nvim-dap debugger

+### [C]lear Breakpoints
+Clears all stored breakpoints in the current session for nvim-dap debugger

+### [L]ist Breakpoints
+Opens up a Telescope Picker for all existing breakpoints

+### Build and [R]un
+Starts nvim-dap, running the debugger for given configurations

+## [F]iles
+This section deals with all navigation to change files/buffers
+### Search Current [B]uffers
+Opens a Telescope Picker for all currently opened buffers

+### Search [C]hanged Files
+Opens a Telescope file picker, pulled from git history to list all modified files both from uncommitted changes, stashed changes, and unpushed changes

+### Search [G]it Files
+Opens a Telescope file picker for all files except for those ignored by .gitignore

+### Search File [H]istory
+Opens a Telescope file picker based on recently opened files in all neovim sessions

+### Search files by g[r]ep
+Opens a Grep fuzzy finder, that will find files with text that matches the grep fuzzy find.

+## [G]it
+This section deals with all registered hotkeys to help with git functionality

+### [B]ranches
+Opens a Telescope picker to switch Git branches

+## [H]arpoon
+Keybinds related to Harpoon

+### [H]arpoon!
+Tags the given line as a Harpoon'd mark

+### j/k
+Navigate back/forward Harpoon marks

+### a/e/i/o/u (respectively)
+Jump to Harpoon marks 1 through 5

+## [R]efactor
+All keybinds related to modifying the buffer

+### [A]ction Menu
+Opens up the LSP's Action Menu at the given cursor

+### [F]ormat
+Formats the buffer's code

+### [R]ename
+Opens a prompt to rename the selected symbol (most LSPs will propogate this rename across all files, mileage will vary)

+## [S]earch
+Handles keybinds involved in navigating based on the current buffer

+### [D]efinitions
+Opens a telescope picker to show all definitions of selected symbol.
+Will jump straight to the definition if only one exists.

+### [F]ind
+Opens up a fuzzy Grep for within the current buffer

+### [I]mplementations
+Opens up a telescope list for Implementations of the selected symbol.
+Will jump directly to the result if only one exists.

+### [R]eferences
+Opens up a telescope picker for all references of the selected symbol

+### [S]ymbols
+Opens up a telescope picker showing for declared symbols in the current buffer

+### Diagnostic [W]arnings
+Opens up a telescope picker for all diagnostic warnings of the current buffer

+## [T]ests
+Category for all keybinds regarding tests

+## [D]ebug the nearest test
+Triggers a debug session with nvim-dap of the nearest declared test to the cursor

+## Test the nearest [F]ile
+Runs the full test suite for the opened file

+## Run the [N]earest test
+Runs the nearest declared test to the cursor

 # Examples
 ### Editting